pretix/pretix/doc/user/events/widget.rst

 External payment providers and Cross-Origin-Opener-Policy
 ---------------------------------------------------------

-If you use a payment provider that opens a new window during checkout (such as Paypal), be aware that setting ``Cross-Origin-Opener-Policy: same-origin`` results in an empty popup-window being opened in the foreground.
+If you use a payment provider that opens a new window during checkout (such as PayPal), be aware that setting ``Cross-Origin-Opener-Policy: same-origin`` results in an empty popup-window being opened in the foreground.
 This is due to JavaScript not having access to the opened window.
 To mitigate this, you either need to always open the widget’s checkout in a new tab (see :ref:`Always open a new tab`) or set ``Cross-Origin-Opener-Policy: same-origin-allow-popups``